 Located in the central southern sector of the USA, the state of Utah is the 13th largest in terms of land mass, but it is very sparsely populated by comparison.
-Around 80% of Uath's residents live in the surroundings of Salt Lake City; therefore, there are vast areas which are simply uninhabited.
-As of 2016, the state's estimated population is 2.99 million.
+Around 80% of Utah's residents live in the surroundings of Salt Lake City; therefore, there are vast areas which are simply uninhabited.

 It's interesting to note that this is one of the most sparsely populated countries in the US, and although numbers are growing by significant percentages, large parts of Utah remain completely uninhabited.

 The total surface area of Utah covers 84,899 square miles (219,887 square kilometers).
 For every square mile of Utah land, there is an average of 33.6 people, and there are only nine states in the country with a less dense population.